by Stacy Dunn

-The 12-week vocational assessment and guidance program is for people considering a career change or further training.
-Along with classroom time, participants hear from guest speakers and take part in a six-week job placement or self-employment option.
+Career Bridges is a 12-week vocational assessment and guidance program for people considering a career change or further training.
+Along with classroom time, participants, also referred to as clients, hear from guest speakers and take part in a six-week job placement or self-employment option.

-The next session for Montague begins February 16.
-Sessions for Charlottetown, Summerside and O’Leary begin March 29.
-There is no cost to this program.
+The next Career Bridges session for at all locations begins January 4, 2022.
+There is no cost to join this program.

 For more information, contact a Career Bridges office:

 A list of resources and services for job seekers can be found online at www.employmentjourney.com/resources-services-for-job-seekers